keboola/developers-docs/extend/common-interface/sandbox.md

 ## Input Data API Call
 The input API call differs in that it *must* be used with an existing component.
 It requires *componentId* obtained from the [component registration](/extend/registration/).
-This also means that this call can be used both with existing configurations as well as ad-hoc configurations (as in the above [sandbox](#create-sandbox-api-call) request.
+This also means that this call can be used both with existing configurations as well as ad-hoc configurations (as in the above [sandbox](#create-sandbox-api-call) request).

 ### Prepare
 We assume you have the same `in.c-main.test` source table as in the [previous request](#prepare).